movarnell/helpcodeit/README.md

 ## Usage

-Open `index.html` in your preferred browser to view the main page.
+Go to https://helpcodeit.com in your preferred browser to view the main page.
 Navigate through the site using the provided links.

 ## How to Contribute